todordev/ITPMeta/README.md

 Changelog
 ---------

+###v3.9
+* Added some new tags.
+* Added statistical information on the dashboard.
+* Added functionality to plugin "ITPMeta - Tags" to generate Dublin Core tags.
+* Added support for extension CrowdFunding, SocialCommunity, User Ideas and ITP Donate.
+The plugin ITPMeta Tags generates meta tags for those extensions.
+* Fixed some issues.
+* Improved.

 ###v3.8
 * It was copied all tags from Pro release to Lite one.
 * The functionality that adding urls automatically was moved from the plugin to another one.
-* Langauge files were moved to the component folder.
+* Language files were moved to the component folder.
 * Added option to select default image.
 * Added option to enable and disable generating tags for extensions.
 * Improved collecting data from K2 (com_k2).